devhowyalike/rapgpt/AUTH_SETUP.md

 **Solution:** Check that your webhook is properly configured and receiving events.
 The webhook creates the user in your database.
 Check Clerk Dashboard > Webhooks > Logs.

+### Username doesn't update in comments after changing profile

+**Cause:** Webhook not configured or `user.updated` event not subscribed.

+**Solution:**

+1. Verify webhook is configured in Clerk Dashboard
+2. Ensure `user.updated` event is checked
+3. Verify `CLERK_WEBHOOK_SECRET` is in `.env.local`
+4. Restart your dev server
+5. Test by changing your name in "Manage account"
+6. Check terminal logs for: `✅ User updated: user_xxxxx`

 ### First user not getting admin role

 **Solution:** Ensure the webhook fired for `user.created`.
 Check your webhook logs.
 You can manually set the role in the database if needed.